siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 6. In parallel, propagate one incident beam as a reference over the same distance.
 7. Amplitude-modulate both channels from the same source.
-8. Measure the delay `\tau` of each channel on an oscilloscope or phase meter.
+8. For each channel, measure the delay `\tau` relative to the common modulation signal on an oscilloscope or phase meter.

 ## Interference Model